Chuck-a-Bucka

 - Me too. - she sighed and smiled at me.

-We sat in the dark and I told her about my fears.
-I told her everything as convincing as the speech of a 4-5-year-old kid could allow to.
-A wise old woman listened carefully, looking straight in my eyes and said without a shade of irony: "You need to look your fear in the eye, do not run away from the inevitable forever...»
+We sat in the night and I told her about my fears.
+I told her everything as convincing as the speech of a 5-year-old kid could allow me to.
+The wise old woman listened carefully, looking straight in my eyes and said without a shade of irony: "You need to look your fear in the eye, do not run away from the inevitable forever...»

 I spent the whole next day thinking about that.
 Deep in my heart I was very frightened, but I trusted grandma more than my own fears.

-After returning home from kindergarten, I even counted a distance from my crib to the entrance of the room – then there were eleven steps.
+After returning back home from kindergarten, I even counted the distance from my cradle to the entrance of the room – these were eleven steps.

-On the same night, as expected, everything happened by itself.
-Once again, I open my eyes, get out of the nursery.
+On the same night, as expected, it all happened by itself.
+Once again, I open my eyes and get out of the cradle.
 I look at my hands.
-Damn black and white movie!
+Like in a damned black and white movie!
 Again I walk out of the living room into the narrow hallway, past the linen closet.
-The floorboard creaked -5 steps.
+The floorboard creaked -5 steps left.
 Past an old closet with a mirror -7.
 Same as many times before, a slightly bitter smell of propolis is felt in the air, to the bedroom where distant whispers and squawking can be heard behind the closed door.
 All what’s left is to turn left and cross the threshold of the point of no return.

-Behold!
-From the mouth of a funnel in the middle of an endless desert in black and brown tones, materializes a hybrid of a hound and a lizard with tufts of red rolled hair sticking out from under the dilapidated scraps of an old suede jumpsuit, very similar to the one Tim and Pifka were once wearing.
-The big toys, without which I could not once fall asleep.
 Above its shoulders -elongated, snapping jaws of a toy crocodile, dotted with sharp fangs.
-The doll's pale eyes are in the sockets.
-One of them has rolled up and trembling.
+The doll's pale eyes are are staring at me through the sockets.
+One of them has rolled up and tremble.
 In the flickering light, I see the creature circles the space around itself with a meaningless gaze and turns in my direction.
 It opens its arms wide and makes a beckoning gesture.
-Chuck-a-Bucka!!!

-Do you know what it means to be in the crosshair of fate?
-The time loop tightens into a knot.
+Do you know what it takes to be in the crosshair of fate?
+The time loop tightens the knot.
 I accelerate with all my strength and stab it in a jump.
 The blade dives into the chest of the monster, ripping and tearing out pieces of sintepon.
 The creature wheezes and falls backwards.
-With sharp moves I grab it first by the legs, the body, shoulders and arms and beat him again and again with my sword.
-After each attack, I give my fears no slack…
+With sharp moves I grab it first by the legs, its body, shoulders and arms and stab again and again.
+With each attack, I give my fears no slack…

-When I came to my senses, the first thing I realized that was that I was lying in the middle of the room with its usual entourage in black and white.
-The door is open and there is no sink and tiles.
+When I came to my senses, the first thing I realized that was that I was still lying in the middle of the room with its usual entourage in black and white.
+The door is wide open and there is either no sink, nor tiles.

-It was the last time we saw each other in person, but I know and feel that you are still here, my old gloomy friend.
-We have matured and become more cunning, and perhaps, we have fully paid our own tribute to each other.
-By dedicating my song and a story to you, I introduce you to your new audience in whose minds and hearts you will grow and spred your roots.
+It was the last time we met each other in person, yet I know and feel that you are still here, my old gloomy friend.
+We have matured and became more cunning, and perhaps, we have fully paid our own tribute to each other.
+By dedicating my song and a story to you, I introduce you to the new audience in whose minds and hearts you will grow and spread your roots.

 Rule and divide, Chuck-a-Bucka!!!